 We shall irreversibly anonymise your medical data 10 years after the business objective connected to that data ceases to exist (e.g. due to concellation or revokation of your contract).
 Up until that point in time your data will allow you to support any civil law claims you may raise against doctors.
 Furthermore, your data needs to be stored in case of any legal proceedings that may be brought against Personal MedSystems GmbH during this period.

-In compliance with the legal storage periods, we are obliged to keep your personal data related to the execution of the contract for 10 years and to irretrievably delete these therafter.
+In compliance with the legal storage periods, we are obliged to keep your personal data related to the execution of the contract for 10 years – or longer if required by law – and to irretrievably delete these thereafter.

-We point out that electronic data transmission (e.g. when communicating by e-mail) may have security loopholes.
-It is not possible to fully protect data from being accessed by third parties.
+We point out that – despite all security precautions put in place by us – electronic data transmission (e.g. when communicating by e-mail) may have security loopholes.
+It is not possible to fully protect data from unauthorised access by third parties.
+Please also refer to Sections III and IV below.

-If you feel that we have not handled your data appropriately, you may exercise your statutory right to complain directly to the relevant regulating authority.
+If you feel that we have not handled your data appropriately, you may, in particular, exercise your statutory right to complain directly to the relevant regulating authority.
 In our case this is the Data Security Official of Hesse, Gustav-Stresemann-Ring 1, 65189 Wiesbaden, Germany, e-mail: email@example.com

-With any access to our website and with any retrieval of a file, access data about this process shall be stored in a log file on our provider’s server.
+With any access to our website and with any retrieval of a file, access data about this process shall be stored in a log file on our provider’s server along with device-specific information.
 Usage data, such as details about the beginning, end and scope of the use of certain telemedia services or traffic data in the event of e-mail services shall be collected, processed and used, insofar as this is necessary, to enable the utilisation of these services.
-The date and time, as well as the time zone of the beginning and end of use, the scope in bytes, the user’s IP address and the type of telemedia service or telecommunication service used are usually collected.
+The date and time, as well as the time zone of the beginning and end of use, the scope in bytes, the user’s IP address, the type of telemedia service or telecommunication service used, device-specific information and other similar data are usually collected.

-So-called cookies are used at several places on our websites.
+So-called cookies are used at several places on our website.
 Cookies are small files of textual data sent to your computer and stored by your browser.
-The aim of the cookies we use is to perform service functions (e.g. for language settings) and to make them user-friendlier, more effective and safer.
+The aim of the cookies we use is to perform service functions (e.g. for language settings) and to make the website user-friendlier, more effective and safer.

 You can set your browser to notify you when you receive a cookie and for how long their effective use lasts (e.g. session cookies may last only for the duration of your visit on our website or long term cookies that support your entries or actions on our website for a period of up to ninety days so you need not have to repeat these entries at a revisit of our website again), enabling you to decide on a case-by-case basis whether you wish to accept them or whether you wish to rule them out altogether.
 Non-acceptance of cookies may lead to limited functionality of our website or services.

-Our website uses Google Analytics, a web analysis service provided by Google Inc. (“Google”).
+Our website uses Google Analytics, a web analysis service provided by Google Inc. ("Google").
 Google Analytics utilizes so called “cookies”, text files that are stored onto your computer and allowing to analyse your usage of the website.
 The information generated by cookies and analysing your usage of this website are usually transferred to and stored on a server of Google in the USA.
-In case that IP-anonymisation is activated on this website your IP-address will be shortened by Google within member countries of the European Community and the European Economic Area.
+In general, this integration of Google Analytics occurs via IP anonymisation, in which your IP address is shortened by Google within member states of the European Union or European Economic Area.
 Only in exceptional cases will your full IP-address be transferred to the Google server in the USA and then shortened there.
-On behalf of the owner of this website Google will utilize this information in order to analyse your usage of this website, to put together reports on website activity and to perform services for the website proprietor that are related to website and Internet usage.
+On behalf of the owner of this website Google will utilize this information in order to analyse the usage of this website in aggregate form, to put together reports on website activity and to perform services for the website proprietor that are related to website and Internet usage.
 Your IP-address that is transmitted by your browser to Google Analytics will not be linked to other Google data.
 You may prevent the storage of cookies by setting your browser accordingly.
 Please note that non-acceptance of cookies may lead to limited functionality of the website.
-In addition you may prevent the cookie from collecting data on your usage of the website (incl. your IP-address) and transferring it to Google and the dispersion by Google, by downloading and installing the browser plugin from the following link (tools.google.com/dlpage/gaoptout?hl=en).
-Further information on this can be found under tools.google.com/dlpage/gaoptout?hl=en or support.google.com/analytics/answer/6004245?hl=en (general information on Google Analytics and privacy protection).
-Please note that on this website Google Analytics was extended by the code “gat._anonymizeIp();“, in order to ensure anonymised collection of IP-addresses (so called IP-masking) and e,iminate direct reference to a person.
-Especially for browsers on mobile devices, please click the following link (tools.google.com/dlpage/gaoptout?hl=en) to prevent the anonymous collection by Google Analytics on this website for your browser by means of a so-called "opt-out cookie" in the future.
+In addition you may prevent the cookie from collecting data on your usage of the website (incl. your IP-address) and transferring it to Google and the dispersion by Google, by downloading and installing the browser plugin from the following link (https://tools.google.com/dlpage/gaoptout?hl=en).
+Further information on this can be found under https://tools.google.com/dlpage/gaoptout?hl=en or https://support.google.com/analytics/answer/6004245?hl=en (general information on Google Analytics and privacy protection).
+Please note that on this website Google Analytics was extended by the code "gat._anonymizeIp();", in order to ensure anonymised collection of IP-addresses (so called IP-masking) and eliminate direct reference to a person.
+Especially for browsers on mobile devices, please click the following link (https://tools.google.com/dlpage/gaoptout?hl=en) to prevent the anonymous collection by Google Analytics on this website for your browser by means of a so-called "opt-out cookie" in the future.

 Should you not wish any data storage via Facebook Custom Audience you may deactivate Custom Audience und the following link: www.facebook.com/ads/website_custom_audiences/